Package Leaflet: Information for the User

 Abortion

-If you undergo ovarian stimulation to produce eggs, the likelihood of having an abortion is higher than the average for women.
+If you undergo ovarian stimulation to produce eggs, the likelihood of having a miscarriage is higher than in the average woman.

 Ectopic Pregnancy

-Women who have had a blockage or damage to the fallopian tubes (tubal disease) have a higher risk of pregnancy with implantation of the embryo outside the uterus (ectopic pregnancy).
+Women who have ever suffered from blockage or damage to the fallopian tubes (tubal disease) are at risk of pregnancy with implantation of the embryo outside the uterus (ectopic pregnancy).
 This is the case whether the pregnancy is spontaneous or achieved through fertility treatments.

-Consult your doctor before starting to use Pergoveris if you or any family member has ever had blood clots in the leg or lung, heart attack, or stroke.
-You may have a higher risk of developing severe blood clots or worsening existing clots with Pergoveris treatment.
+Consult your doctor before starting to use Pergoveris if you or any member of your family has ever suffered from blood clots in the leg or lung, myocardial infarction, or stroke.
+You may have a higher risk of suffering from severe blood clots or worsening of existing clots with Pergoveris treatment.

-Cases of tumors in the ovaries and other sex organs, both benign and malignant, have been reported in women who have undergone multiple treatments for infertility.
+Tumors in the ovaries and other sex organs, both benign and malignant, have been reported in women who have undergone multiple treatment cycles for infertility.

 Allergic Reactions

-Isolated cases of non-severe allergic reactions to Pergoveris have been reported.
-If you have ever had this type of reaction with a similar medication, consult your doctor before starting to use Pergoveris.
+Isolated cases of non-serious allergic reactions to Pergoveris have been reported.
+If you have ever had this type of reaction with a similar medicine, consult your doctor before starting to use Pergoveris.

 Children and Adolescents